garethsprice/laravel-user/README.md

 Features:

-# Login/logout
+* Login/logout
-# Last login date and IP remembered
+* Last login date and IP remembered
-# Remember me/cookie login
+* Remember me/cookie login
-# Secure password reset
+* Secure password reset
-# Signup
+* Signup
-# Secure user activation
+* Secure user activation
-# E-mail notifications on signup
+* E-mail notifications on signup
-# Edit account settings page (password, etc)
+* Edit account settings page (password, etc)
-# Admin interface (create, read, update, delete, list)
+* Admin interface (create, read, update, delete, list)
-# Bootstrap-compatible views
+* Bootstrap-compatible views
-# Easy to override views without hacking the bundle
+* Easy to override views without hacking the bundle
-# Full Unit and Functional tests with PHPUnit and Selenium
+* ~~Full~~ Some Unit and Functional tests with PHPUnit and Selenium

 It is very easy to use and customize.
 Most of the above features can be toggled via a configuration file - got a simple app that just needs login?
 Disable all the cruft.
 Need a full featured authentication system for a public facing web application?
 Enable all the things!